pablomarin/GPT-Azure-Search-Engine/README.md

 3- Create an Azure Cognitive Search Service and Cognitive Services Account by clicking below: (this process takes about 15 mins) <br>
 [![Deploy To Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpablomarin%2FGPT-Azure-Search-Engine%2Fmain%2Fazuredeploy.json)

+4- Enable Semantic Search on your Azure Cognitive Search Service:
+- On the left-nav pane, select Semantic Search (Preview).
+- Select either the Free plan or the Standard plan.
+You can switch between the free plan and the standard plan at any time.

-4-Load data into Search Engine and create the index with AI skills, by running this notebook:<br>
+5-Load data into Search Engine and create the index with AI skills, by running this notebook:<br>
 01-Load-Data-ACogSearch.ipynb

-5-